10 Misconceptions about Type 2 Diabetes

 If so, you’re in the same boat as many others who think about diabetes.
-Unfortunately, some others consider Type 2 diabetes to be the kind of diabetes people bring upon themselves.
-But, Type 2 diabetes is more complex than that and many misconceptions surrounding the disease, leading to stigma and shame associated with it.
-Here are 10 things people get wrong about Type 2 diabetes.
+Unfortunately, some others consider type 2 diabetes to be the kind of diabetes people bring upon themselves.
+But, type 2 diabetes is more complex than that and many misconceptions surrounding the disease, leading to stigma and shame associated with it.
+Here are ten things people get wrong about type 2 diabetes.

 10 Misconceptions about Type 2 Diabetes

 People with Type 2 Diabetes are “lazy” and “caused their disease” by eating too much sugar

 This couldn’t be farther from the truth.
 It’s no one’s fault they were diagnosed with diabetes.
 It’s a hurtful stereotype that implies people “chose” to get diabetes.
 The guilt and shame associated with this misconception presents challenges in self-management by hindering diabetes-related behaviors such as taking medications, sticking with meal plans, or even attending diabetes educational classes.
 To improve the perception of diabetes, it’s important to think about the language used to describe it.
 According to this paper by the Association of Diabetes Care and Education Specialists, language lies at the core of attitude change, personal identity, bias and perception.
 For example, instead of referring to someone as “diabetic” call them a person with diabetes.
 The term “diabetic” labels someone as their disease.

 Sugar is not the cause of diabetes, however, consuming sugar in excess can lead to weight gain, which is a risk factor for type 2 diabetes.
 However, weight is not the only risk factor for developing type 2 diabetes.
 Type 2 diabetes is a complex disease, with many underlying causes, including genetics, which can lead to insulin resistance and metabolic syndrome.
 Anyone at any age can develop type 2 diabetes.